-A stop notice can prohibit any or all of the activities which comprise the alleged breach(es) of planning control specified in a related enforcement notice, ahead of the deadline for compliance in that enforcement notice.
-Therefore, a stop notice might be issued shortly after an enforcement notice because it is important to prevent a development from continuing before the enforcement notice comes into effect.

-There are very strict limitations on the use of a stop notice so it is unlikely officers will consider issuing a stop notice unless there are very serious risks of irreparable harm from on-going development.
-For example, a stop notice may be considered where an unauthorised development involves the demolition of an unlisted building in a designated Conservation Area and an agreement to stop demolition with immediate effect has not been reached.
+- 5.10 A stop notice can prohibit any or all of the activities which comprise the alleged breach(es) of planning control specified in a related enforcement notice, ahead of the deadline for compliance in that enforcement notice.
+Therefore, a stop notice might be issued shortly after an enforcement notice because it is important to prevent a development from continuing before the enforcement notice comes into effect. - 5.11 Because there are very strict limitations on the use of a stop notice, it is unlikely officers will consider issuing a stop notice unless an unauthorised development involves the demolition of an unlisted building in a designated Conservation Area and an agreement to stop demolition with immediate effect has not been reached.